galatanovidiu/OAuthPassport-For-WordPress/readme.txt

 == Upgrade Notice ==

-= 1.0.0 =
+= 0.0.1 =
-Initial release of OAuth Passport.
+Initial alpha release of OAuth Passport.
 Transform your WordPress site into a secure OAuth 2.1 authorization server.

 == Technical Requirements ==